go-fries/fries/README.md

 > This repository has been migrated from the original `github.com/go-kratos-ecosystem/components`.

 > [!IMPORTANT]
-> The V3 version is still under development.
-The V2 version is stable and recommended for production use.
+> The v3 version is still unstable and is not recommended for use in production environments.

 ## Installation